neomutt/neomutt.github.io/index.md

 It's a fork of Mutt with added **features**.
 [Read more...](about.html)

-### Why?

-The NeoMutt project is hoping to kick-start development on the Mutt project.

-NeoMutt has already attracted about twenty developers and enthusiasts.

 ### What have you achieved, so far?

 Lots of old Mutt patches have been brought up-to-date, tidied and documented.